-Presently, the administrator of an H.323 MCU is able to schedule a conference by inserting the IP addresses of the potential participants in the MCU.
-H.323 terminals whose IP address is not included in the IP addresses list can not join the conference.
+Currently, the administrator of an H.323 MCU is able to schedule a conference by inserting the IP addresses of the potential participants in the MCU.
+An H.323 terminal whose IP address is not included in the IP address list cannot join the conference.
 No announcement mechanism is provided by the H.323 recommendations for announcing the session.
-Usually, e-mail communication is used for announcing the schedule to the potential participants.
+Usually, e-mail communication is used for announcing the schedule to potential participants.

-In present multipoint centralized conferences, the participants have to call the MCU.
+In current multipoint centralized conferences, the participants have to call the MCU.
 No invitation procedure from the MCU to the participants is supported.
-Statistics are not kept for billing, accounting or statistics reasons.
+Statistics are not kept for billing, accounting or monitoring usage.

-6 Conclusions
+6. Conclusions

-Present H.323 products are mature for deploying point to point and multipoint videoconference services and collaboration over IP networks in business environments.
-Regarding to teleteaching services is concerned, present H.323 products can fulfil only partly the teleteaching requirements.
+Current H.323 products are suitable for deploying point-to-point and multipoint videoconference services and collaboration over IP networks in a business environment; however, as far as teleteaching services are concerned, present H.323 products can only partly fulfil the requirements.

-H.323 products need to be enhanced in order to support high quality teleteaching services.
+H.323 products need to be enhanced in order to support high-quality teleteaching services.
 More precisely H.323 MCUs should be enhanced to:

-- support the multicast communication mode for stream distribution; - control the terminals so that they not transmit their video stream when they are not selected by the H.323 MCU for switching (currently not always available); - support the video mixing function; - support the video transcoding function; - allow for video switching of multiple streams (at least two video streams);
+- support the multicast communication mode for stream distribution; - control the terminals so that they do not transmit their video stream when they are not selected by the H.323 MCU for switching (currently not always available); - support the video mixing function; - support the video transcoding function; - allow for switching of multiple video streams (at least two video streams);

 • enable concurrent video mixing and switching.

-- The H.323 terminals should be enhanced to:
+The H.323 terminals should be enhanced to:

 - support the multicast communication mode;

-- be capable of receiving and decoding at least two video streams, and displaying them in dual monitor;
+- be capable of receiving and decoding at least two video streams, and displaying them in dual monitors;

 - support chair control (desktop terminals).

-All the above capabilities are defined by the H.323 Recommendation.
-An important enhancement, which is not defined by the H.323 recommendation, is the definition of the procedures that will permit the cooperation of room systems with microphones and camera systems.
+All the above capabilities are defined by the H.323 recommendation.
+An important enhancement, which is not defined by the H.323 recommendation, is the definition of the procedures that will permit the co-operation of room-based systems with microphones and camera systems.
 A microphone system should provide capabilities for submitting and cancelling floor request.
 The camera system should be able to tilt and zoom to the person who is granted the floor.

-Assuming that H.323 products will support these enhancements, the question that remains to be answered is how cost-effective and flexible is the deployment of teleteaching services based on H.323 audio visual systems in comparison with alternative technologies and architectures.
-Such technologies are the MBONE tools and scalable and composable architectures for distributed multimedia collaboration such as the MASH architecture [15].
+Assuming that H.323 products will support these enhancements, the question that remains is how cost-effective and flexible is the deployment of teleteaching services based on H.323 audio visual systems compared to alternative technologies and architectures such as the Mbone tools and scalable and composable architectures for distributed multimedia collaboration such as the MASH architecture [15]?